-The material devaluation in the local currency during the first half of 2023 had relatively limited implications on the capitalisation ratios of Zenith.
-This reflected the balance between (a) the bank's sizeable long net open position in foreign currency (which generated material FX gains), (b) the bank's noticeable exposure to foreign currency loans, which resulted in inflation in the local currency value of risk weighted assets; and (c) the bank's conservative approach in materially increasing its loan loss reserves through impairment charges funded with a portion of the material FX gains.
-As of June 2023, Zenith's net open position was long \$1.9 billion.
+The material devaluation in the local currency during the years 2023 and 2024 had relatively limited implications on the capitalisation ratios of Zenith.
+This reflected the balance between (a) the bank's sizeable long net open position in foreign currency (which generated material FX gains) carried until regulatory changes in early 2024, (b) the bank's noticeable exposure to foreign currency loans, which resulted in inflation in the local currency value of risk weighted assets; and (c) the bank's conservative approach in materially increasing its loan loss reserves through impairment charges funded with a portion of the material FX gains.

-Zenith's reported Tier 1 ratio was 18.3% as of June 2023, compared to 18.6% as of December 2022.
-The bank's reported total capital adequacy ratio stood at 22.0% as of June 2023, compared to 19.8% as of December 2022.
-As of December 2022, rated Nigerian banks had an average Tier 1 ratio of 17.4% and average TCE ratio of 13.6% as of December 2022.
-Additionally, Zenith's shareholders' equity / total assets (an unweighted measure of capital) was solid at 10.6% as of September 2023, which is higher than the 9.5% average for rated Nigerian banks.
+Zenith's reported Tier 1 ratio was 17.5% as of June 2024, compared to 18.0% as of December 2023.
+The bank's reported total capital adequacy ratio stood at 23% as of June 2024, compared to 22% as of December 2023.
+As of December 2023, rated Nigerian banks had an average Tier 1 ratio of 10.4% and average TCE ratio of 13.3% as of December 2023.
+Additionally, Zenith's shareholders' equity / total assets (an unweighted measure of capital) was solid at 11.6% as of June 2024, which is higher than the 9.1% average for rated Nigerian banks.

-The bank's tangible common equity to risk weighted assets declined to 13.5% as of June 2023, from 15.9% in December 2022, owing to an increase in adjusted risk weighted assets (due to higher government securities holdings and a higher risk weighting adjustment of government securities following the downgrade in Nigeria's sovereign rating in January 2023).
-We adjust the bank's TCE ratio for risk weighting on the bank's holding of Nigerian government securities, in line with the Basel II framework.
+The bank's tangible common equity to risk weighted assets increased to 15.4% as of June 2024, from 14.2% in December 2023.
+We adjust the bank's TCE ratio for risk weighting on the bank's holding of Nigerian government securities, in line with the Basel II framework